adarshm9031/adarshm/education.md

 ### Undergraduate School
 - Pursued Bachelor of Science in Electrical and Electronics Engineering from [Bits-Pilani](https://www.bits-pilani.ac.in/) [2016 batch]
 - Courses undertaken:
 	- Computer Architecture
+	- Neural Networks and Machine Learning
+	- Data Structure and Algorithms
 	- Analog and Digital VLSI
 	- Discreet Mathematics
-- Data Structure and Algorithms
-- Neural Networks and Machine Learning
+	- Digital Design